CodingTrain/website-archive/README.md

 </p>
 </br>

 Hello and welcome to the GitHub repository for The Coding Train website!
 This houses all of the content at <a href="https://thecodingtrain.com/">thecodingtrain.com</a> as well as source code for corresponding videos.
 The site welcomes contributions from the community in a variety of ways!
-More informations at <a href="CONTRIBUTING.md">CONTRIBUTING.md</a>.
+More information at <a href="CONTRIBUTING.md">CONTRIBUTING.md</a>.

 # Other links